 The Penn Museum Archives house records of the museum’s institutional history: director’s correspondence, curatorial records, field notes, manuscripts, photographs, etc. Materials focus on the history of archaeology and anthropology, the history of photography, a record of museological practice for the last century, and the papers of museum scholars.
 Researchers must make appointments with the Archivist in advance.
 Some of the material in the Penn Museum collections can also be located using the Museum's online search databases.

-The Penn Language Center is host to a new initiative, titled Educational Partnerships with Indigenous Communities (EPIC), directed by Dr. Timothy Powell, senior lecturer in the Department of Religious Studies.
-The EPIC initiative is designed to assist in the cultural preservation of endangered Indigenous languages and expand the diversity of language education at the University of Pennsylvania.
-EPIC staff are also committed to digital repatriation and other forms of knowledge sharing, in collaboration with a select group of Native nations (Cherokee, Tuscarora, and others) in the United States and Canada.
+In 2017, the Penn Language Center introduced a new initiative, titled Educational Partnerships with Indigenous Communities (EPIC).
+The EPIC initiative was designed to assist in the cultural preservation of endangered Indigenous languages and expand the diversity of language education at the University of Pennsylvania.
+EPIC was also committed to digital repatriation and other forms of knowledge sharing, in collaboration with a select group of Native nations (Cherokee, Tuscarora, and others) in the United States and Canada.
+NOTE: EPIC Director Dr. Timothy Powell passed away on November 1, 2018.
+Please see this link for a remembrance of his life and contributions: In Memory.

 The Graduate School of Education at Penn hosts courses, special events, and conferences that often feature topics on Native American language recovery.
 Students can contact Dr. Nancy Hornberger, who researches bilingualism and biliteracy, ethnography and language policy, and indigenous language revitalization in the United States and in the Andes (Peru, Bolivia, and Ecuador), along with other parts of the world.
 Dr. Hornberger also convenes the annual Ethnography in Education Research Forum, which provides new and seasoned researchers with opportunities to network, share resources, present research, and dialogue about methods for improving ethnographic classroom research.